 |Static BatchingA technique Unity uses to draw GameObjects on the screen that combines static (non-moving) GameObjects into big Meshes, and renders them in a faster way.
 More info

 See in Glossary

-|Check this box to use Static batching.|
+|Enable this option to use Static batching.|

 |Dynamic BatchingAn automatic Unity process which attempts to render multiple meshes as if they were a single mesh for optimized graphics performance.
 The technique transforms all of the GameObject vertices on the CPU and groups many similar vertices together.
 More info